MUbarak123-56/fpl_team_optimization/README.md

 ### Web Application

-Users can also navigate to the app [here](https://fpl-team-optimization.streamlit.app/) and follow instructions to generate an output that looks like the one below:
+Users can also navigate to the app [here](https://fpl-team-optimization.streamlit.app/) and follow instructions on the web app to generate an output that looks like the one below:

 ![Sample Output App](images/sample_output_app.png)